opengauss-mirror/docs/content/docs-lite/en/docs/Developerguide/mot-sql-coverage-and-limitations.md

 The following lists the functionality limitations of MOT tables:

--   Partitioning
+-   Partition by range
--   AES encryption, row-level access control, dynamic data masking
+-   AES encryption
 -   Stream operations
 -   User-defined types
 -   Sub-transactions